xray-forge/stalker-xrf-engine/src/engine/checks/README.md

   at the main menu.
 Flows additionally need the actor registered, since the cursor lives on it.
 - `run_script` supports tab completion, so `run_script check_` and `run_script flow_` list what is
   available.
+- `check_all` sweeps every check in sequence, isolating each so one abort does not stop the rest, and writes a combined `all.txt` with a row per check.
+Flows are excluded: they advance a cursor kept in the save, and a sweep must not move state nobody asked to move.
+Checks that cannot run on the loaded level report as skipped rather than failing.
 - Execution is deferred by a frame. `run_script X` queues the script, and the level script process loads it on its next update, so output appears a frame after the command rather than during it.
 - Rebuilding does not need a game restart.
 Launchers clear `package.loaded` for their module, and